 In the end, push notifications (mobile, web, or mobile web) are about things you can add to make your relationship with the customer stronger.

-So far, we have discussed 11 different tips that you can use to implement a push notification strategy to elevate your brand and help build a positive relationship with your users.
-We have also shown you examples which you can use to get inspiration for your own push notifications.
+So far, we have discussed 11 different tips that you can use to implement a strategy to elevate your brand and help build a positive relationship with your users.
+We have also shown you examples which you can use to get inspiration for your own notifications.

-Now, let’s take a look at some mistakes that brands can avoid to not create a negative impression with their push notifications.
+Now, let’s take a look at some mistakes that brands can avoid creating a negative impression so users don’t turn off their push notifications.

 When the user opens your app for the first time, they don’t know you very well and your relationship has just begun to develop.
 Many apps that I have used simply ask for permission without telling me why they need that permission.